 - (1) These are non-IFRS measures with no standardized meaning under IFRS.
-For further information and a detailed reconciliation, please refer to the section in this MD&A titled "Non-IFRS Measures". - (2) "The certain non-cash items excluded" refers to the "Share-based Payments", "Write-down of Mineral Properties", and "Deferred income tax expense (recovery)". - (3) The basic and diluted loss per share calculations result in the same amount due to the anti-dilutive effect of outstanding stock options and warrants in all periods.
+For further information and a detailed reconciliation, please refer to the section in this MD&A titled "Non-IFRS Measures". - (2) "The certain non-cash items excluded" refers to the "Share-based payments", "Write-down of mineral properties", "Marketable securities fair value gain", "Loss on disposal of subsidiaries" and "Deferred income tax expense (recovery)". - (3) The basic and diluted loss per share calculations result in the same amount due to the anti-dilutive effect of outstanding stock options and warrants in all periods.